enjoy-digital/litex/litex/soc/software/bench/README.md

 This is separate from `--bus-bursting`, which enables burst support in integrated RAM.
 Keep results in the external output directory, not in the source tree.

+`--l2-refill-bypass` forwards the requested read lane directly from an equal/wider refill response while updating cache RAM.
+It avoids the extra hit-test cycle on read misses; write allocation still follows the normal path.
+It can be combined with `--l2-bursting`.
+Both options leave cache capacity unchanged and are disabled by default.
+Refill bypass lengthens the combinational return path, so a cycle improvement in simulation also needs FPGA timing checks.

 ## Measurement contract

 - Firmware is compiled at `-O2`, executes from ROM and keeps its stack in SRAM.